Vietnam.vn - Nền tảng quảng bá Việt Nam

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-4-432.jpg

-The delegation of the National Liberation Front of South Vietnam led by Mr. Tran Buu Kiem as Head of the delegation, Ms. Nguyen Thi Binh and Mr. Tran Hoai Nam as Deputy Heads of the delegation attended the Four-Party Conference of the United States - the Republic of Vietnam and the Democratic Republic of Vietnam - the National Liberation Front of South Vietnam opening in Paris on January 25, 1969.
+The delegation of the National Liberation Front of South Vietnam, led by Mr. Tran Buu Kiem as Head of Delegation, with Ms. Nguyen Thi Binh and Mr. Tran Hoai Nam as Deputy Heads of Delegation, attended the Four-Party Conference between the United States, the Republic of Vietnam, and the Democratic Republic of Vietnam - National Liberation Front of South Vietnam, which opened in Paris on January 25, 1969.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-5-8602.jpg

-Ms. Nguyen Thi Binh, Head of the Provisional Revolutionary Government of South Vietnam, answered questions from journalists after attending the first meeting to discuss procedures of the Four-Delegation Conference in Paris (France) on January 18, 1969.
+Ms. Nguyen Thi Binh, Head of the Provisional Revolutionary Government of South Vietnam delegation, answers questions from journalists after attending the first session on procedures of the Four Delegations Conference in Paris (France) on January 18, 1969.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-6-3179.jpg

-Minister Xuan Thuy, Head of the Delegation of the Government of the Democratic Republic of Vietnam, arrived in Paris (France) to conduct official negotiations with the US Government, May 9, 1968.
+Minister Xuan Thuy, Head of the Delegation of the Government of the Democratic Republic of Vietnam to Paris (France), held official negotiations with the US Government on May 9, 1968.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-7-1071.jpg

-On January 25, 1969, the Four-Party Conference on Peace in Vietnam officially opened its first plenary session, including four delegations: the Democratic Republic of Vietnam, the National Liberation Front of South Vietnam, the United States and the Republic of Vietnam.
+On January 25, 1969, the Four-Party Conference on Peace in Vietnam officially opened its first plenary session, comprising four delegations: the Democratic Republic of Vietnam, the National Liberation Front of South Vietnam, the United States, and the Republic of Vietnam.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-8-3539.jpg

-Advisor Le Duc Tho talks with Dr. Henry Kissinger, US advisor in France, January 13, 1973
+Advisor Le Duc Tho speaks with Dr. Henry Kissinger, US advisor to France, on January 13, 1973.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-9-7365.jpg

-Dr. Henry Kissinger, US advisor, talks with Advisor Le Duc Tho in France, January 13, 1973
+Dr. Henry Kissinger, US advisor, speaking with Advisor Le Duc Tho in France, January 13, 1973.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-10-5436.jpg

-Advisor Le Duc Tho at the signing ceremony of the Agreement on Ending the War and Restoring Peace in Vietnam in Paris (France), January 23, 1973
+Advisor Le Duc Tho at the initialing ceremony of the Agreement on Ending the War and Restoring Peace in Vietnam in Paris (France), January 23, 1973.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-11-4288.jpg

-Deputy Prime Minister and Minister of Foreign Affairs of the Government of the Democratic Republic of Vietnam Nguyen Duy Trinh signed the Paris Agreement on ending the war and restoring peace in Vietnam, January 27, 1973, at the International Conference Center in Paris (France)
+Deputy Prime Minister and Minister of Foreign Affairs of the Democratic Republic of Vietnam, Nguyen Duy Trinh, signed the Paris Agreement on ending the war and restoring peace in Vietnam on January 27, 1973, at the International Conference Center in Paris, France.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-12-1561.jpg

-US Secretary of State William P. Rogers signed the Paris Agreement on ending the war and restoring peace in Vietnam, January 27, 1973, at the International Conference Center in Paris (France)
+U.S. Secretary of State William P. Rogers signed the Paris Agreement on ending the war and restoring peace in Vietnam on January 27, 1973, at the International Conference Center in Paris, France.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-13-308.jpg

-Minister of Foreign Affairs of the Provisional Revolutionary Government of the Republic of South Vietnam Nguyen Thi Binh signed the Paris Agreement on Ending the War and Restoring Peace in Vietnam, January 27, 1973, at the International Conference Center in Paris (France)
+Minister of Foreign Affairs of the Provisional Revolutionary Government of the Republic of South Vietnam, Nguyen Thi Binh, signed the Paris Agreement on Ending the War and Restoring Peace in Vietnam on January 27, 1973, at the International Conference Center in Paris, France.

 ttxvn-hiep-dinh-paris-nam-1973-nghe-thuat-vua-danh-vua-dam-14-6635.jpg